oparkerj/ProductionGrapher/README.md

   production value will match if it exactly matches the pattern.
 * **Linear path**: A linear path means traveling straight through single production rules from a node to the target value.
-When the application searches for a linear path to a value, it does a simple search, meaning that multiple paths are not searched; There should be a single way to connect a given node to the target value.
-If there is no simple linear path to a value, the search will fail.
+When the application searches for a linear path to a value, it does a simple search, meaning that multiple paths are not searched; There should be exactly one way to connect a given node to the target value.
+If there is more than one way to make a path, the search will fail.
 * **Relevant node**: As the tree is being built, non-terminal nodes will be added to a list.
 The current relevant node will be indicated with a box.
 Most quick actions and shortcuts will be performed on the current relevant node.